-Ronald Epstein's new book, Attending, is now available.
+Ron's new book, Attending, is now available in paperback.
 Click here to learn more.

 Ronald Epstein is a family physician, palliative care physician, writer, researcher and teacher of communication and mindful practice in medicine.

 Professor of Family Medicine, Psychiatry, Oncology and Medicine

 Co-Director, Deans Teaching Fellowship

 University of Rochester School of Medicine and Dentistry